CESNET/perun-services-windows/README.md

 <a href="https://perun.cesnet.cz/"><img style="float: left; position: relative;" src="https://raw.githubusercontent.com/CESNET/perun/master/perun-web-gui/src/main/webapp/img/logo.png"></a>
 ## Perun services for Windows ##

-This repository contains scripts, which are used by [Perun](https://perun.cesnet.cz/web/) for provisioning and deprovisioning users to your services running Windows (managing access rights to them).
-Perun can manage any kind of a service, which has either accessible API or has accessible config files.
+This repository contains scripts, which are used by [Perun](https://perun.cesnet.cz/web/) for provisioning and de-provisioning users to your services running Windows (managing access rights to them).
+Perun can manage any service, which has either accessible API or has accessible config files.
 We will be happy to help you with writing your own scripts for managing your service.

 ### Related projects ###